 The things that make the Chime Savings Account exciting are the automatic saving features and instant transfers between Chime accounts.
 Beyond that, the account is underwhelming when compared to other online savings accounts.

-Who Is Chime Bank For, and Is It Right For You?
+Who Is Chime For, and Is It Right For You?

-Chime Bank’s stated goal is to offer “consumer-friendly banking services.”
+Chime’s stated goal is to offer “consumer-friendly services.”
 It does this through a combination of an easy-to-use app and low-fee accounts.

-One group is made up of people who only want a bank that works and doesn’t charge fees.
-So long as you can handle working with an online bank, Chime is a good place to go for a fee-free experience.
+One group is made up of people who only want a financial institution that works and doesn’t charge fees.
+So long as you can handle working with an online technology, Chime is a good place to go for a fee-free experience.

-Working with cash can add to the cost because of the bank’s ATM fees and Green Dot deposit fees, so this bank works best if you can go all-in on the cashless aspect of online banks.
+Working with cash can add to the cost because of ATM fees and Green Dot deposit fees, so they works best if you can go all-in on the cashless aspect of online.

 The second group is made up of people who need help with saving.
 Chime’s automated savings features can make it easy to set aside extra money in a savings account.